 The Perot irruption fits into a trend full of portent for the two established parties, which political scientists depict as the irreplaceably sturdy props of our easy-to-take-for-granted stability.
-During the hundred years from 1864 to 1964, Gordon S. and Benjamin D. Black write in their new book, The Politics of American Discontent, only three third-party candidates--the Populist James B. Weaver, with 8.5 percent of the vote in 1892; the Progressive Theodore Roosevelt, with 27.4 percent in 1912; and the Progressive Robert La Follette, with 16.6 percent in 1924--managed to get more than six percent of the vote.
-Yet just in the past three decades three third-party candidates--George Wallace, with 13.5 percent in 1968; John Anderson, with 6.6 percent in 1980; and Perot in 1992--have won more than six percent of the vote.
+During the hundred years from 1864 to 1964, Gordon S. and Benjamin D. Black write in their new book.
+The Politics of American Discontent, only three third-party candidates—the Populist James B. Weaver, with 8.3 percent of the vote in 1892; the Progressive Theodore Roosevelt, with 27.4 percent in 1912; and the Progressive Robert La Follette, with 16.6 percent in 1924—managed to get more than six percent of the vote.
+Yet just in the past three decades three third-party candidates—George Wallace, with 13.5 percent in 1968; John Anderson, with 6.6 percent in 1980; and Perot in 1992—have won more than six percent of the vote.
 Survey research further illustrates this rising discontent with the two parties.
 Whereas in 1938 only 13 percent of voters wanted to see a new, strong third party to compete for the presidency, 63 percent wanted one in 1992.

 The crisis of the middle class feeds the property-tax revolt that in many school districts has forced cutbacks in school budgets just as competition from abroad is requiring dramatic improvement in education.
 People cannot be expected to pay more taxes if their incomes are declining or their jobs are threatened.

-The crisis is hardening the attitude of the middle class toward the dependent poor, and to the extent that the poor are urban and black and the middle class suburban and white, race relations are under a new exogenous strain--the last thing they need.
+The crisis is hardening the attitude of the middle class toward the dependent poor, and to the extent that the poor are urban and black and the middle class suburban and white, race relations are under a new exogenous strain— the fast thing they need.

 “We Americans have no confidence in the economy’s future,” the Nobel laureate Robert Solow says.
 That is not a mind-set nurturant of sustained, broad-based economic growth, quarter after quarter, capable of reaching a wider swath of society than did the growth of the 1980s, which was heavily skewed toward the already wealthy.